DataDog/datadog-operator/docs/datadog_agent_profiles.md

 # DatadogAgentProfiles (beta)

-This feature was introduced in operator v1.5.0 and is currently in beta.
+This feature was introduced in Datadog Operator v1.5.0 and is currently in beta.

 ## Overview

-DatadogAgentProfiles (DAPs), also known as profiles, can be created to override certain operator settings that were set in a DatadogAgent (DDA) on a subset of nodes.
+DatadogAgentProfiles (DAPs), also known as profiles, can be created to override certain Operator settings that were set in a DatadogAgent (DDA) on a subset of nodes.
 Currently, it is possible to override the node agent container resource settings using a DAP.
 While multiple DAPs can be applied to a cluster, each DAP must target a different subset of nodes so the DAPs do not conflict with each other.

 Example: